Bootstrapped Mixed Rewards for RL Post-Training: Injecting Canonical Action Order: Results and Analysis

 \subsection{GRPO with Different Reward Combinations}

-We post-train the random-order fine-tuned model with GRPO using five reward mixtures.
-Figure~\ref{fig:mix-side-by-side} summarize test accuracies.
-Mixtures that include a non-zero ordering component outperform pure cell-accuracy optimization in most cases (except when the order term dominates, e.g., ${0.25:0.75}$), with the best result at a ${0.75:0.25}$ cell-to-order weighting (${0.496}$).
-This setting improves over the fine-tuned (random order) baseline by ${+0.214}$ absolute (approximately ${76\%}$ relative) and recovers roughly ${90\%}$ of the ${0.238}$ gap to fine-tuned (solver order).
-A balanced ${0.5:0.5}$ mixture also performs strongly at ${0.465}$ (${+0.183}$ absolute over the fine-tuned (random order) baseline, ${\sim65\%}$ relative).
-Pure cell-only (${1:0}$) reaches ${0.438}$ (${+0.156}$), while pure order-only (${0:1}$) underperforms the fine-tuned (random order) baseline at ${0.262}$ (${-0.020}$), indicating that the order signal is most effective when paired with a correctness objective.
+We first fine-tune a model on random solution order, which achieves a ${0.279}$ puzzle accuracy on the test set.
+We then post-train this model with GRPO using different reward mixtures.
+Figure~\ref{fig:mix-side-by-side} summarizes test puzzle accuracies.
+Mixtures that include a non-zero ordering component consistently outperform task-only optimization ($1:0$), with the best result at a ${0.99:0.01}$ solve-to-order weighting (${0.363}$).
+Notably, even a very small ordering share yields a clear gain over task-only (${0.326}$), suggesting that the ordering signal is effective as a light shaping term.
+A broader range of mixtures also improves over the fine-tuned baseline (${0.279}$): ${0.75:0.25}$ and ${0.9:0.1}$ both reach ${0.355}$, while ${0.95:0.05}$ reaches ${0.352}$.

-Overall, these results on Sudoku suggest that a coarse scalar ordering hint is complementary to cell-level correctness: mixed rewards steer the model toward solver-like trajectories at inference time without requiring solver-order sequences during fine-tuning, and the best mixtures approach the performance on cell accuracy of models directly trained on the solver order.
+Overall, these results on Zebra puzzles suggest that a coarse scalar ordering hint complements the solved objective: mixed rewards steer the model toward solver-like trajectories at inference time without requiring solver-order sequences during fine-tuning.